RICS Home Survey Level 3

 The Royal Institution of Chartered Surveyors (RICS) reports that the average repair bill faced by homebuyers after they move into their new home is £5,750.
 With an older, larger or more complicated property this cost could be much higher and these types of property are therefore more suited to a building survey.

-- The RICS Building Survey is the most detailed type of survey we offer and is designed to reduce the risk of unexpected problems, enabling you to make a better informed decision when purchasing a property
+- The RICS Home Survey Level 3 is the most detailed type of survey we offer and is designed to reduce the risk of unexpected problems, enabling you to make a better informed decision when purchasing a property

-- A building survey is recommended on larger or unusual properties, those over 100 years old, properties of non-standard construction, those in poor condition or with other abnormalities
+- A Level 3 survey is recommended on larger or unusual properties, period homes (100 years plus), properties of non-standard construction, or those in a below average condition or with other abnormalities

 - The report aims to establish how the property is built, what materials are used and how these will perform in the future